btknzn/TiagoRobotSkillLearning/README.md

 2. https://youtu.be/HcIxalXrmVY

 play: this node is for using the model trained.
 Place your models there and use play.py code for tiago.(change normalization parameters in play.py)

+Hiearcial order of predictive learning was like that train encoder-decoder for RBG Images and Disparity Afterwards train encoder lstm mlp for grasping.